A Designer’s High-Style Renovation in Chelsea

 We’ve been following this high-style, high-design project in Chelsea for the last year.
 The owner of this 900 square foot apartment in the iconic London Terrace building is a friend of Sweeten’s founder and CEO, Jean.
 We watched as the homeowner and contractor worked together to bring new life to a space with gorgeous historical roots and we were so psyched about the work happening here, we did what any friend would do: take the referral of a great contractor!
 These photos would probably be convincing enough, but as we do with every expert in our network, we checked references and interviewed the contractor to get a feel for his talents, expertise, experience, and professionalism.
 After finishing the project and going through the Sweeten screening process, we’re delighted to introduce Sweeten Expert Gregorio as a new member of our network of professionals.
 I’ll have more to share with you this spring about how our screening process works, but first, you have to see these swoon-worthy photos!

 Jean’s friend, an architect, had lived in the building for almost a decade before this unit hit the market.
 Prior to moving in, the new homeowner set out to address two main issues: the apartment had a series of cramped rooms dotted with small closets, and the entryway was unnecessarily divided in two segments.
 Both of these elements were disruptive to the flow, feel, and function of the space.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The results of addressing these two goals alone were dramatic: by combining and moving a closet from the entry hall into the bedroom for a larger walk-in, and annexing another storage area into the bathroom for a true linen closet, the owner opened up the flow of the rooms and created far more functional storage.